top of page

 The Faded serum is a brightening and clearing serum that is aimed at fading discolorations and evening the skin tone out.
 It is formulated for people who struggle with most forms of hyperpigmentation, be it dark spots, melasma, dull skin, or sun-induced discoloration.

-Star Ingredients in this Faded Serum
+Star Ingredients In This Faded Serum

 • Kojic Acid